 Standards for residential buildings with two-units - 1.
 Parking spaces in Garages are counted toward the minimum number of accessory parking spaces required by Sec.
 5.1.4.
 Garages may be attached or detached. - 2.
-For each residential unit, there shall be no more than 500 square feet in total Garage area, no more than one Garage, and each Garage shall provide for no more than 2 automobiles.

-7. Exemption for Side Facing Garages Behind Front Elevation (add new section after Sec.
-3.4.4.G.1)

-- Issue Sec.
+For each residential unit, there shall be no more than 500 square feet in total Garage area, no more than one Garage, and each Garage shall provide for no more than 2 automobiles. - 7.
+Exemption for Side Facing Garages Behind Front Elevation (add new section after Sec.
+3.4.4.G.1) - Issue Sec.
 3.4.4.G.1 exempts Front Facing Garages set back over 10 feet from the maximum door widths because at that distance, they are not as visually impactful.
 This should be true for Side Facing Garages as well. - Impact The proposed edits below include two different options.
 Option 1 is more restrictive than Option 2.

-Option 1 includes changes that would create parity for the regulation of door widths for Frontand Side- Facing Garages that are not very visible from the street, provided they are not on a corner lot and are set back from the Front Elevation.
-If this exemption is passed, Side Facing Garages that are set back 10 or more feet from the Front Elevation will not have restrictions on door widths.
+Option 1 includes changes that would create parity for the regulation of door widths for Frontand Side- Facing Garages.
+This proposed edit would allow Side Facing Garages that are set back 10 or more feet from the Front Elevation to be exempt from restrictions on door widths, provided they are not on corner lots.

 Option 2 is similar to Option 1, but less restrictive.
-In Option 2, any Side Facing Garage set back from the Front Elevation of a house that is not on a corner lot would be exempt from the garage door width restrictions.
+In Option 2, any Side Facing Garage set back any amount from the Front Elevation of a house that is not on a corner lot would be exempt from the garage door width restrictions.